loop /luːp/ – present participle: looping – to use an automated insulin delivery system to maintain optimal glucose

 Instead, if you want to see the evolution of the system from the beginnings that Ben West put in place, there’s the graphic below.

 OpenAPS is the “grandfather” of the DIY Closed Loop, having been the first implementation of anything like this in the wild.
 Loop runs a different algorithm, and runs on iOS while AndroidAPS is an implementation of the OpenAPS algorithm running on Android, with its own customizations.

 The key question is generally, “What pump is available to you?”, and beyond that, whether an in warranty pump is important to you.

 If an in warranty pump is important then you have two options:

-- AndroidAPS – Works with Roche Spirit Combo and Insight, and Sooil DanaR and DanaRS and a driver for Omnipod is in the works
+- AndroidAPS – Works with Roche Spirit Combo and Insight, Sooil DanaR and DanaRS and a driver for Omnipod is in the works

 If you are already on a Medtronic pump, or you want to use Loop or OpenAPS specifically, you’ll need to ask around and try to find a loopable pump.
 The image below should help with what is loopable.

 Finding one entails scouring the web and asking clinics and other people that pump if they have old pumps available.
 It’s worth being aware that loopable Medtronic pumps seem to be harder to source in Europe than in the US due to differing product lifecycles and the lower proportion of people pumping in Europe, however, there have been posts in Facebook groups suggesting that loopable Medtronic pumps can still be bought new from Lithuania (all be it at a fairly high cost).
 Medtronic pumps can also now be used in a public alpha version of AndroidAPS.

 You can also use AndroidAPS in open loop mode with non-loopable pumps, but you lose the benefits of a closed loop.
 Many people who run open loop do see improvements in their indicators.